 If humans are going to be able to travel to Mars one day, Cem Tasan’s research on metals just might play a role in the mission.
 Tasan, the Thomas B. King Career Development Professor in Metallurgy in the Department of Materials Science and Engineering at MIT, works to produce metals that will bend with the changing times.

 Tasan compares his work with metals to cooking: “You want to get a certain texture and a certain taste.
 And in the case of metals production, it’s the same thing.
-You add a little bit of iron and a little bit of manganese and a little bit of titanium and maybe a little bit of carbon, to get a set of properties that you want.”
+You add a little bit of iron and a little bit of manganese and a little bit of titanium and maybe a little bit of carbon to get a set of properties that you want.”

 One of the areas Tasan’s lab focuses on is the self-healing of metals—the idea that, under the right conditions, metal containing microscopic cracks can actually pull itself back together.
 Tasan and his students conduct what are called bulge tests, where thin sheets of metal are clamped and pressure is applied from the bottom so that the metal bulges.
 The metal is then looked at under a microscope to understand how well it performs damage-resistance.

 “We want lighter cars, but at the same time we want cars that are safer.
-We want planes that have longer lifetime and can carry more people in a single run,” Tasan says.
-“But on top of it, there are also environmental challenges, and this is one of the things that we, in my group, focus on…we have to find ways of using less metals and we have to find ways of using metals that go for a longer time…We won’t be able to carry tons of steel from Earth to Mars [so] these kinds of healing or resetting concepts would be very critical.”
+We want planes that have a longer lifetime and can carry more people in a single run,” Tasan says.
+“But on top of it, there are also environmental challenges, and this is one of the things that we, in my group, focus on…we have to find ways of using fewer metals and we have to find ways of using metals that go for a longer time…We won’t be able to carry tons of steel from Earth to Mars [so] these kinds of healing or resetting concepts would be very critical.”

 The idea of reusing and repairing metal is one of personal importance to Tasan.
-He reflects on his own life and notices, “that more and more, we lose this capability to reuse things.
+He reflects on his own life and notices “that more and more, we lose this capability to reuse things.
 I know from my own family that my father is much more capable of repairing things than myself.
 And I know from his stories that his father was.”
 In a time when waste is so prevalent worldwide, the ability to reuse metals is, as Tasan says, both feasible and logical.